TakakiSugureru/Number-guessing-game/README.md

 ## How the game works?
 This is a simple number-guessing game — keep guessing until you get it right!
-The game offers 4 difficulty levels:
+The game offers **4 difficulty levels**:
-- Easy: 5 turns to guess a number between 1 and 10
+- **Easy**: 5 turns to guess a number between 1 and 10
-- Normal: 10 turns to guess a number between 1 and 100
+- **Normal**: 10 turns to guess a number between 1 and 100
-- Hard: 30 turns to guess a number between 1 and 1000
+- **Hard**: 30 turns to guess a number between 1 and 1000
-- Hell: 30 turns to guess a number between 1 and 10000
+- **Hell**: 30 turns to guess a number between 1 and 10000

-In Hard and Hell modes, the game provides hints after certain numbers of incorrect guesses.
+## Features
+Randomly generated secret number each game
+Hint is available in Hard and Hell levels:
+  - After 3 guesses: Even or Odd hint
+  - After 7 guesses: Range ±50
+  - After 10 guesses: Narrower range ±10
-You will also receive a warning when you have only one guess left.
+Warning when only 1 guess is left
-If you run out of guesses without finding the correct number, the game ends.
+Game over message with the correct number
+Type `q` or `Q` when choosing level to exit the game!

+---

 Enjoy!